cccs-eric/assemblyline4_docs/docs/administration/service_management.md

 #### Main service container

-The main service container is the container containing and running the service code.
-By clicking the main service container, you will be able to modify the parameters used to launch that container.
+The main service container is the container housing and running the service code.
+By clicking on the main service container, you can modify the parameters used to launch it.

 ![Service detail container edit](./images/service_detail_container_edit.png)

-The list of parameters you will be able to modify is the following:
+You can modify the following parameters:

 * Container image name
 * Type of container registry